 Allow tears to flow.
 Don’t negate their feelings; their sadness is real.
 You don’t want to teach them to suppress emotions or withhold their feelings.
 Each child adjusts at his or her own pace.

 When life is changing around them, children require reassurance that some things stay the same.
 Even if the house is littered with boxes, try to sit down for a family meal or read them their favorite stories to demonstrate that life will continue as usual.

 Involve your children in making your new house into your home.
 Allow them to organize the silverware or unpack books and put them on a shelf.
 When they have tasks related to the move, they may feel less unmoored and more connected to their new house.

 Social Sea Legs

 Help your child brush up on social skills needed to make new friends.
-Practise some opening lines, such as, “Hi, I’m Suzy, and I just moved to this neighbourhood because my dad got a job here.”
-If there are local pastimes that are popular, see about teaching them those games or skills and enrol them in local programs.
+Practice some opening lines, such as, “Hi, I’m Suzy, and I just moved to this neighborhood because my dad got a job here.”
+If there are local pastimes that are popular, see about teaching them those games or skills and enroll them in local programs.
 A pep talk won’t go amiss, either.
 Remind your child that he/she had friends at the old school because he/she is nice and friendly.
 Assure them that they’ll make friends again.

 As the move unfolds and you minister to the needs of your children, also find time/ways to take care of yourself.
 Moves take a toll on everyone, and if you’re not happy, it will make it more challenging to lend your offspring a hand.